 About the Initiative

 In 2014, the Heyman Center for the Humanities established a Public Humanities Initiative.
-Its mission is to foster and enhance community engagement with the humanities at Columbia and university engagement with Columbia’s diverse neighboring communities.
+Its mission is to foster and enhance community engagement with the humanities at Columbia and the university's engagement with Columbia’s diverse neighboring communities.
 Often collaborating with other Columbia centers and institutes, with local educational and cultural institutions, and with community organizations, it sponsors a wide range of programming, service, and research activities intended to interest and include audiences beyond the university.

 The Heyman Center Public Humanities Initiative strives to expand the opportunities for humanities-based conversations, on and off campus.
 It sponsors lectures, panel discussions, roundtables, film screenings, poetry readings, dramatic performances, and community-university collaborative projects.